t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 2. Reusing the Internet wire format in the IoT makes conversion between IoT and Internet protocols unnecessary.
 However, it can lead to poor performance in some use cases because IoT specific optimizations (e.g., stateful or stateless compression) are not possible.

 3. Selectively protecting vital and immutable packet parts with a MAC or with encryption requires a careful balance between performance and security.
-Otherwise, this approach will either result in poor performance (protect as much as possible) or poor security (compress and transform as much as possible).
+Otherwise, this approach might either result in poor performance or poor security depending on which parts are selected or not to be protected, where they are located in the original packet, and how they are processed.
+{{ID-OSCOAP}} proposes a solution in this direction by encrypting and integrity protecting most of the message except those parts that the proxy needs to read or change.

 4. Homomorphic encryption techniques can be used in the middlebox to perform certain operations.
 However, this is limited to data processing involving arithmetic operations.
 Furthermore, performance of existing libraries, e.g., SEAL {{SEAL}} is still limited to be widely applicable.

-5. Message authentication codes that sustain transformation can be realized by considering the order of transformation and protection (e.g., by creating a signature before compression so that the gateway can decompress the packet without recalculating the signature). {{ID-OSCOAP}} proposes a solution in this direction, also preventing proxies from changing relevant CoAP fields.
+5. Message authentication codes that sustain transformation can be realized by considering the order of transformation and protection (e.g., by creating a signature before compression so that the gateway can decompress the packet without recalculating the signature).
 Such an approach enables IoT specific optimizations but is more complex and may require application-specific transformations before security is applied.
 Moreover, the usage of encrypted data prevents gateways from transforming packets.

 6. Object security based mechanisms can bridge the protocol worlds, but still require that the two worlds use the same object security formats.
 Currently the object security format based on COSE {{ID-cose}} (IoT protocol) is different from JOSE or CMS (traditional Internet protocol).
 Legacy devices relying on traditional Internet protocols will need to update to the newer protocols thought for constrained environments to enable real end-to-end security.
 Furthermore, middleboxes do not have any access to the data and this approach does not prevent an attacker from modifying relevant fields in CoAP.